 Female chipping sparrows weave lovely little nests of thin twigs and weed stems, with a center composed of animal hair.
 These are often concealed in low trees and shrubs, but are easily located by the shrilling of older nestlings.
 Females incubate the four eggs for around 12 days, and the young leave the nest about 9 to 12 days later.
 Streaky, brown, and nondescript, they’re fed by their parents for three more weeks before forming juvenile flocks.

-Chipping Sparrows love to line their nests with hair.
-Place some hair from your next haircut on your lawn in spring, and in the fall you may find a nest with familiar-looking hair in it.
+Chipping Sparrows love to line their nests with hair or fur.
+Next time you groom your dog or curry your horse, place some fur or hair on your lawn in spring, and in the fall you may find a nest with familiar-looking hair in it.